The-Bug-Bashers/SAAI/backend/README.md

 ## /alerts
-- Purpose: Sending alerts to paramedics
+- Purpose: Sending alerts to paramedics wich are in the currently active timetable
-- Caling: `POST /infoscreen`
+- Caling: `POST /alerts`
   - Body: `{"room":"X","description":"X"}`
 - Receiving: Status (successfull or not) and alertID (to identify the current alert)
 - Eample: